-- a) Communicate, on an annual basis, the policies on supporting students with prevalent medical conditions to all stakeholders; - b) provide training and resources on prevalent medical conditions on an annual basis; - c) develop strategies that reduce the risk of student exposure to triggers or causative agents in classrooms and common school areas; - d) develop expectations for schools to support the safe storage and disposal of medication and medical supplies, and communicate these expectations; - e) communicate expectations that students are allowed to carry their medication and supplies to support the management of their medical condition, as outlined in their Plan of Care. - f) consider PPM 161 and related board policies when entering into contracts with transportation, food service, and other providers; and - g) ensure at the time of registration there is a process for identifying students with prevalent medical conditions.
+- i) Communicate, on an annual basis, the policies on supporting students with prevalent medical conditions to all stakeholders; - ii) provide training and resources on prevalent medical conditions on an annual basis; - iii) develop strategies that reduce the risk of student exposure to triggers or causative agents in classrooms and common school areas; - iv) develop expectations for schools to support the safe storage and disposal of medication and medical supplies, and communicate these expectations; - v) communicate expectations that students are allowed to carry their medication and supplies to support the management of their medical condition, as outlined in their Plan of Care. - vi) consider PPM 161 and related board policies when entering into contracts with transportation, food service, and other providers; and - vii) ensure at the time of registration there is a process for identifying students with prevalent medical conditions.